Sukhothai; The Dawn of Happiness

 The private museum that collects different types of porcelain that produced during the Sukhothai kingdom including Sangkalok porcelains.
 You will walk through beautiful ancient porcelains and potteries that were made in different styles.

-Must-Try Dish That You Cannot Miss!
+Must Try Dish That You Cannot Miss!

 Sukhothai Rice Noodles (ก๋วยเตี๋ยวสุโขทัย)

 Rice noodles in yummy soup topped with sliced pork or ground pork, green beans, small pieces of salted turnip and ground peanuts are the main ingredients.
 They also put fish sauce and ground chili in it.
 The taste is based on sweet and mellow but you can smell a little hint of lime.
-It is popularly served in two types dry or with soup; this is something you cannot miss if you come here!
+It is popular served in two types dry or with soup; this is something you cannot miss if you come here!

 Cool Events and Festivals in Sukhothai